 - A high-density flashing strobe acts as a visual aid.

-The RescueMe PLB1 is marketed towards kayakers, SUPers or recreational boaties.
-It’s proven popular with these water sport enthusiasts because although they aren’t suitable for marine use, they do work up to two nautical miles offshore.
-They also float and have a waterproof rating of 15-metres for 1-hour, so if you do happen to go overboard, your device will still operate – just be sure to have it clipped to you or your life vest!
+The RescueMe PLB1 is marketed towards kayakers, SUPers, or recreational boaties.
+It’s proven popular with these water sport enthusiasts on adventures within two nautical miles offshore.
+They also float, have single handed activation, and are waterproof to 15-metres for 1-hour – if you do happen to go overboard your device will still operate, just be sure to have it clipped to you or your life vest!

 - The 406 MHz network communicates to the satellites